 ...promote safe practice and challenge poor and unsafe practice

-If you have a Safeguarding Concern about any of our students then please contact the Safeguarding Team.
+If you have a Safeguarding Concern about any of our students then please contact the Safeguarding Team by clicking on the red writing underneath the team's images above.

-This will then be sent directly and confidentially to the Designated Safeguarding Lead.
+Alternatively you can email firstname.lastname@example.org; this will be sent directly and confidentially to the Designated Safeguarding Lead.

 If you have a safeguarding concern outside of school hours please contact the police on 101 or, if it is an emergency, contact 999.

-There is lots of information and advice on tackling mental health issues on our Wellbeing Hub.
+There is lots of information and advice on tackling mental health issues on our Pastoral Page.

 Student Support & Helplines